RPM Care Manager Workflow: Fix Alert Fatigue & Scale Programs

 Why does the care manager workflow break down in most RPM programs?

 Most RPM programs are designed around devices and data capture, not around how care managers are expected to operate every day.
+That is where the RPM care manager workflow starts to break down.

-It fails at the workflow layer, where engagement, escalation, and documentation should work as one.
+RPM doesn’t fail at the data layer.
+It fails at the RPM care manager workflow layer, where engagement, escalation, and documentation should work as one.

-I. Where Workflow Friction Actually Shows Up
+I. Where RPM Care Manager Workflow Friction Actually Shows Up

 Across mid-market providers, we see the same breakdown points: